Skip to main content

 Key Point

 Step 2.
-Create an identity that complies with the agency ICAM policies.
-A digital worker is assigned a sponsor and custodian that maintains the digital worker processes.
+Create an Identity: Ensure the created identity complies with agency ICAM policies.
+Assign the digital worker a sponsor and a custodian who maintain the digital worker processes.
 The sponsorship process creates and assigns digital worker oversight roles and responsibilities for a sponsor and a custodian.
-After appointing a sponsor and custodian, follow security best practices when validating a digital worker level of access.
+After appointing a sponsor and a custodian, follow security best practices when validating a digital worker level of access.
 Best practices include employing least privilege, separation of duties, and regular access recertification, similar to human workers.

 Step 3.
-Provision an identity in the agency enterprise identity management systems.
-After assigning a sponsor, custodian, and validating access, capture the appropriate data elements in the digital worker identity record.
-These data elements enable the agency to appropriately catalog and monitor digital workers through the identity lifecycle.
+Provision an Identity: Assign the digital worker an identity in the agency enterprise identity management systems.
+After appointing both a sponsor and custodian and validating access, capture the appropriate data elements in the digital worker identity record.
+These data elements enable the agency to appropriately catalog and monitor digital workers throughout the identity lifecycle.

 This playbook should aid agencies in integrating digital worker identity management processes into existing enterprise identity management policies.